top of page

 After working with hundreds of restaurants we've had the opportunity to study each one including the tendencies of ownership.
 In our findings we've noticed these four common factors from owners that we suggest you do not copy.

-Having a vision and the passion for seeing your idea come to life can be one of the most exciting things anyone can ever accomplish but sometimes, that passion for the idea can create tunnel vision.
+Possessing a vision and the enthusiasm to bring your concept to fruition can be one of the most thrilling achievements, yet at times, that passion can lead to tunnel vision.

 Tunnel vision is when you can only see what's right in front of your eyes.

-When owners get tunnel vision, it typically means that they close themselves off to any new ideas or warning that something about their idea, simply isn't feasible or has a low probability of working.
+When owners develop tunnel vision, it usually means they shut themselves off from new ideas or ignore warnings that their concept might not be feasible or has a low chance of success.

-Owners will typically come out of tunnel vision if their restaurant starts to struggle but avoiding tunnel vision can often help avoid issues that can cost you money later.
+Owners often snap out of tunnel vision when their restaurant begins to struggle, but avoiding tunnel vision in the first place can help prevent costly issues later on.

-A new owner is often hit with the dilemma associated with opening a new restaurant but having little to no experience with operating a restaurant.
+A new owner often faces the challenge of opening a restaurant with little to no experience in its operation.

-When this dilemma occurs, the most natural solution is for the owner to simply hire someone with experience at running a restaurant.
-This is typically where the unrealistic expectations begin.
+When this challenge arises, the most straightforward solution is for the owner to hire someone experienced in running a restaurant.
+This is typically where unrealistic expectations start.

 Far too often restaurant owners focus on their vision for front of house, but they fail to realize that profits are made by their vision for back of house.